Bonbon

-A bonbon is a small chocolate confection.
-They are usually filled with liqueur or other sweet alcoholic ingredients, and sold wrapped in coloured foil.
+A bonbon, sometimes bon-bon, is a small chocolate confection.
+They are sometimes filled with liqueur or other sweet alcoholic drinks and sold wrapped in colored foil.

 Ingredients

 Through the Western world, bonbons are usually small candies but vary by region in their ingredients, flavours, and shape.
 In France, bonbons have been made with a fruit centre, and may contain brittle, nougat, dragée, or caramel.
 Other possible fillings include butterscotch, fondant, fudge, ganache, gianduja, marzipan, praline, and truffle.

 According to French law, a bonbon de chocolat must be at least 25% chocolate and can come in several forms: